openfacto/DataHarvest23-OpenRefine-for-Osint/README.md

 - It's generally a good idea to have wget, curl, grep (or ripgrep), tar, python3 and python3-pip on your machines
 - whois, dnsutils, and geoip-bin
 - [ddgr](https://github.com/jarun/ddgr/releases), to interact with duckduckgo using the command line
-- [toutatis](https://github.com/megadose/toutatis) , a tool to retrieve informations from instagram accounts.
+- [trafilatura](https://trafilatura.readthedocs.io/en/latest/) , a tool to scrape text from webpage.

 Our Docker version now includes [JQ](https://stedolan.github.io/jq/) for parsing json files., and [JC](https://github.com/kellyjonbrazil/jc), a tool that jsonize the command line output.